-GREAT ESCAPES Hey!
+81 GREAT ESCAPES Hey!
 Do you like the outdoors?
 We do, too (#4, #11, #12).
 From hiking, biking, running, and kayaking to bird-watching, Michigan's tremendous wealth of natural resources really is unmatched.
 Seriously.
 Come see for yourself.

-VAL-0-GRAMS They're signed, sealed, delivered.
+They're signed, sealed, delivered.
 They're yours.
 (And because they're also law students, they double-checked all those signatures.)
-Whether it's Stevie Wonder or Taylor Swift, the Law School's singing Headnotes have all the legal niceties covered for Valentine's Day-and several other concerts every year, as well.
+Whether it's Stevie Wonder or Justin Timberlake, the Law School's singing Headnotes have all the legal niceties covered for Valentine's Day-and several other concerts every year, as well.
 If you hear singing in Hutchins Hall, chances are it's them.
 Although it may just be Profs.
 Pottow and Carroll (#71).

-CONQU'RING HEROES

-There's a chant that goes, "It's great to be a Michigan Wolverine," and because Michigan prides itself on being an inclusive place, that cheer spans all our athletic endeavors.
-During the 2023-2024 academic year, U-M sports teams earned six conference championships, and one Wolverine earned an individual national championship (in men's gymnastics).
-Despite a couple of recent "rebuilding years," Michigan is one of only five teams (and the only Big Ten team) to appear in two men's basketball national championship games since 2013.
-Oh, and if you're into niche sports, the football team had a pretty good season last year.
+83 conqu'ring heroes There's a chant that goes, "It's great to be a Michigan Wolverine," and because Michigan prides itself on being an inclusive place, that cheer spans all our athletic endeavors.
+During the 2022-2023 academic year, U-M sports teams earned eight conference championships, and three Wolverines earned individual national championships.
+In 2021, the women's gymnastics team stuck the landing by winning the national championship.
+And Michigan is one of only six teams (and the only Big Ten team) to appear in two men's basketball national championship games in the past decade.
 Leaders and best, indeed.

-84

-FROM A LONG WAY AWAY

-Almost since the school's founding in 1859, Michigan Law has been a magnet for international students.
-Our first Japanese students graduated in 1878-several years before legal barriers to immigration from Asia were dropped.
+84 FROM A LONG WAY AWAY Almost since the school's founding in 1859, Michigan Law has been a magnet for international students.
+Our first Japanese students graduated in 1878 several years before legal barriers to immigration from Asia were dropped.
 Since then, thousands of international students from every continent (#3) have graduated from Michigan Law, and many have gone on to distinguished careers both in the United States and in their home countries.
 Today, one of the most rewarding aspects of a Michigan Law education is the opportunity to study alongside JD and LLM students who come, quite literally, from all over the world.

 We promised ourselves we wouldn't make Hogwarts comparisons.
 And yet here we are.
 Have lunch in the Lawyers Club Dining Room, and you'll see why we couldn't resist: It's just like the Great Hall, but with soft-serve.
 Well, except for the ghosts.
 There are no ghosts.
 As far as we know.
 There are owls, though (#52).
-JUAN LUIS TIENDA

-Law student Juan Tienda was a force in the legal and Latinx communities: He headed La Raza Law Students Association (now, Latinx Law Students Association), advocated for migrant workers, and volunteered with prison inmates.
+JUAN LUIS TIENDA Law student Juan Tienda was a force in the legal and Latinx communities: He headed La Raza Law Students Association (now, Latinx Law Students Association), advocated for migrant workers, and volunteered with prison inmates.
 In 1976, before his final year of law school, a car accident ended his life.
 He is remembered through a scholarship in his name, which honors Latinx law students who demonstrate a commitment to working with underserved Latinx populations.
 Our sense of community doesn't end when diplomas are in hand.
 It informs the way we view the world beyond the Quad.
 And, as a public institution, we have an obligation to do our part to make the world a better place.
 Each spring, our students-past, present, and future-convene in cities throughout the United States (the farthest away from Ann Arbor is Anchorage!) to engage in the tradition of service for which Michigan Law is known.